Garlic Head

 How to Make Israeli/Pearl Couscous (Video below)

 1. In a skillet, heat olive oil over medium and add dry couscous.
 Stir and toast until golden brown, 5-7 minutes.
 Meanwhile, add 2.25 cups of water to a small pot and bring to a boil.
-Once boiling, add 1/2 tsp kosher salt and toasted couscous.
+Once boiling, add ½ teaspoon kosher salt and toasted couscous.
 Turn heat to medium, cover, and let cook for 12-15 minutes until most or all of the water has boiled off.
 Drain if needed and set aside.

 Tips for Making the Best Pearl Couscous